 - Once you submit your FERF form, you will not be able to make changes.
 If you need to update your information, please email firstname.lastname@example.org.

 - If you need to cancel your field experience for any reason, you will need to email the Clinical Practice Coordinator at email@example.com.

 - View the Distance Placement Guidelines for Field Experience and Internships (PDF), for those to whom this is applicable.

 You may be asking, what happens now?
-The Clinical Practice Specialist or your program coordinator is working as quickly as possible to match your request/placement needs to schools who have volunteered to host Mason students for field hours.
+The Clinical Practice Coordinator or your program coordinator is working as quickly as possible to match your request/placement needs to schools who have volunteered to host Mason students for field hours.
 Please be patient.
 There are many moving parts to the placement process going on behind the scenes.
 It is not uncommon for it to take two weeks, or in some cases longer, for you to be matched.

-- Once you submit your FERF application, you will receive an email from the Clinical Practice Specialist on how to complete the next steps in the placement process, which includes the required background and fingerprinting process.
+- Once you submit your FERF application, you will receive an email from the Clinical Practice Coordinator on how to complete the next steps in the placement process, which includes the required background and fingerprinting process.
 Background instruction emails will be sent to your Mason email from firstname.lastname@example.org.

 - While you wait to hear back, please monitor your Mason email frequently, including your junk mail folder.
 Sometimes emails get filtered into your spam folder!

 - All school systems require students who have requested placement to complete fingerprinting and a criminal background check through the district’s human resources office (not George Mason University) prior to being eligible for field experience placement.